aws-samples/amazon-s3-presigned-urls-aws-sam/README.md

 1. Before running, you need to set the API Gateway endpoint from the backend deployment on line 29 in the `index.html` file.

-2. You cannot run this directly on a local browser, due to way CORS works with localhost.Either [copy the file to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html), or (deploy using AWS Amplify Console)[https://aws.amazon.com/amplify/console/].
+2. You cannot run this directly on a local browser, due to way CORS works with localhost.
+Either [copy the file to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html), or [deploy using AWS Amplify Console](https://aws.amazon.com/amplify/console/).

 3. Once the page is loaded from a remote location, upload a JPG file in the front-end and you will see the object in the backend S3 bucket.